ThunderNL/ThunderSMP-Wiki/wiki/start-guide.md

 `/h` does the same as `/home home`, so it will teleport you to your default home.

+## TPA

+You can TPA to players using the `/tpa <player>` command, they will have to accept it.

+You can also request a player to TPA to you, using the `/tpahere <player>` command.

 ## Land Claiming

 You can claim land using [GriefPrevention](https://www.spigotmc.org/resources/griefprevention.1884/), watch [this video](https://youtu.be/VDsjXB-BaE0) to learn more.
 To buy more claim blocks use the `/buyclaimblocks` command.